 If you’re planning to spend the night at the resort, amenities such as large rooms with bunk beds, an onsite breakfast buffet, and a free local shuttle to Duluth attractions make the Edgewater a great choice for families.

 Lake Superior Railroad Museum & Christmas City Express

-If it’s not the in cards to visit over Christmas, a trip to the museum is a still a snug way to spend a winter day in Duluth.
-The trains welcome you daily from 9am-5pm and cost $6/children ages 3-13 and $14/adults.
+If it’s not the in cards to visit over Christmas, a trip to the Lake Superior Railroad Museum is a still a snug way to spend a winter day in Duluth.
+The trains welcome you daily from 9am-5pm and cost $7/children ages 3-13 and $12/adults.
 Tickets include admission to the St Louis County Historical Society Museum and the Duluth Art Institute, all housed in the Duluth Depot.

-6) Glensheen Mansion Christmas Tour
+Glensheen Mansion Christmas Tour

 Historic Glensheen is a Duluth mining baron’s dream home with an unbeatable view of Lake Superior.
 It’s also got a sinister past (for those who like a ghost story), though the very family-friendly tour shies far away from this.
 Instead, it focuses on the splendor of the Congdon family Christmases and their customs.

 Full disclosure, my kids’ first pick for a family outing is never a historic site.
-As an additional challenge, I had to coax them out of a swimming pool in order to get them to Fairlawn Mansion’s Twinkling Tuesday.
+As an additional challenge, I had to coax them out of a swimming pool in order to get them to Fairlawn Mansion..
 They relented only when bribed with all the hot cocoa and Christmas cookies they could eat at the mansion – a pretty sweet perk when you factor in free kids admission these select nights.
 Also, out of desperation, I allowed them to wear their pajamas.

 Lisa, a Duluth native and the voice over at Twin Cities Frugal Mom, does a comprehensive job of covering the winter ski & tubing options at Spirit Mountain; we encourage you to check them out HERE.
 She also covers all the fun to be had on Spirit Mountain during the summer months.